-Gocovri (amantadine) is a medication developed by Adamas Pharmaceuticals and approved by the U.S. Food and Drug Administration (FDA) for the treatment of dyskinesia, which are the involuntary, jerky movements in Parkinson’s disease patients who are receiving levodopa-based therapy.
+Gocovri (amantadine) is an oral medication developed by Adamas Pharmaceuticals and approved by the U.S. Food and Drug Administration (FDA) to treat dyskinesia, the involuntary, jerky movements in Parkinson’s disease patients who are using a levodopa-based therapy.

 How Gocovri works